 Blood Relations is the most studied topic of Logical Reasoning and is one of the few topics which has found its importance in almost every entrance exam.
-This topic tests the analytical skills of the students and how can one approach the solution of logical problems with the help of diagrams instead of calculations.
+This topic tests the analytical skills of the students and how one can approach the solution of logical problems with the help of diagrams instead of calculations.

 To explore Logical Reasoning in detail, check at the linked article.